Ranga2904/Final_Nanodegree_Proj/README.md

 Since we're trying to predict mileage, 'mpg' was selected as the target variable.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?
+The best AutoML model was a hard VotingClassifier with an R-square of 0.868.
+It didn't employ any regularization and weighed the predictions of 100 different estimators.
+Options to improve this model include:
+- encoding car model/make

 *TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.